 Insurance for domestic staff

 If you have hired domestic staff or are planning to do so, please bear in mind that by law, as their employer, you have to provide them with adequate accident insurance.
 The premium and coverage will depend on the number of working hours per week.
-For 8h/week or less, only professional accidents have to be covered, i.e. accidents that may occur during your employee’s working hours.
-For over 8h/week, the accident insurance will also have to cover your employee during their free time.
+For less than 8h/week, only professional accidents have to be covered, i.e. accidents that may occur during your employee’s working hours.
+For 8h/week or more, the accident insurance will also have to cover your employee during their free time.